MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-01-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 - Vayne (a champion within the game)
 - Minions (important NPC characters within the game)
 - etc.

 The agent then uses the real-time object recognition model to determine which game objects are within it's view and uses a simple neural network to determine which actions to perform.

-### Bots
+### Bots and Scripts
 Since League of Legends was released in 2009, people have developed bots which are programs which use hand-crafted rules to play the game.
 The purpose of these bots are usually to level up League of Legends accounts from level 1 to level 30 (to allow a player to play in League of Legends Ranked Solo mode which is the competitive ranked mode of the game).
+Another use of these bots is for scripting which automatically performs mechanical actions for the player automatically which allows the player to perfectly react to other players using hand-crafted rules.

 One example of an open-source botting platform is LViewLoL which is an open-source scripting platform with additional information about the scripting platform provided on the Unknown Cheats forum which has been active since 2000.
+LViewLoL uses a custom made C++ library which uses the ReadProcessMemory() system call on windows to hook the game *.exe while it is running, and read the game's memory from addresses which have been extracted using tools such as HexRays IDA Pro.

 ## Issues with Existing Solutions